ipunkt/laravel-rabbitmq/README.md

 This package provides the sending part as well as the listener part.
 The sending part sends synchronously to the message queue.
 The listener maps routing keys to an event listener configured.

+## Warning!
+The config format changed in 0.4.0 and is no longer compatible with previous versions.
+RabbitMQ onQueue is deprecated.
+It has always selected the exchange to post to, not the queue.
+At some point in the future(probably in 1.0.0) onQueue will change to actually allow posting to a queue defined in the config

 ## Branch info
 The master branch is currently for laravel 5.6+.
 Use the `5.4` branch for laravel <= 5.5 This is necessary because laravel 5.6 changed the logging interfaces.